bradgarropy/adobe-rules/readme.md

 # 🧠 adobe rule evaluator

-_During an interview with [Adobe][adobe], I was asked to create a search bar with recent searches.
-Getting the user experience just right on this one was a lot of fun!_
+_During an interview with [Adobe][adobe], I was asked to express logical statements as objects, and create a function that evaluated them against a set of data.
+Modeling the objects was tough, but after that everything else fell into place!_

 [![github actions][github-actions-badge]][github-actions]
 [![coverage][codecov-badge]][codecov]